 Eyelid surgery, also known as blepharoplasty, is a procedure designed to create a more youthful, refreshed appearance by removing or relocating excess fat, muscle, and skin from the upper and lower eyelids.

-Our West Palm Beach plastic surgeon, Mark Pinsky, MD, utilizes a conservative approach to achieve the most subtle, natural-looking results possible.
+Our West Palm Beach plastic surgeons utilize a conservative approach to achieve the most subtle, natural-looking results possible.
 Being conservative ensures that our patients don’t have a “pop-eyed” look that can occur when surgeons are overly aggressive and remove too much of the lid.

 The three types of eyelid surgery procedures treat different areas of concern, and there is more than one approach for each:

 Upper eyelid surgery: Aligning with the natural crease of your eyelid, a small incision is made and skin is separated from muscle and fatty tissues.
 Excess fat is removed and sagging skin and muscle trimmed, if necessary, before closing the incision with very fine sutures.
 Because the incision is typically placed in the natural crease of the eyelid scars are usually barely noticeable.

 Lower eyelid surgery: An incision is made below the lashes on the lower eyelid, which is well hidden by the smile creases of your eye.
 The skin is separated from the muscle and fatty tissue and excess skin is removed.
 Some fat may be relocated to fill the deep channel in the tear trough and depression that exists below the lower eyelids.
 The incisions are generally closed with dissolvable sutures.

 Transconjunctival blepharoplasty: Deep fat pockets under the eye, commonly called bags, can occur without developing excess skin.
 In this case, skin does not need to be removed, and the incision is made inside the lower eyelid.
 This technique can completely avoid visible scars.